Network Use Policy UPPS No. 04.01.05

 03.14 System Compromise – any device that is no longer entirely under its owner's control.
 Two major sources of compromise are:

-a. infection by a worm, virus or Trojan horse; and
+a. infection by a worm, virus, Trojan horse, or malware; and

 b. exploitation of an operating system or application vulnerability by another user giving that user remote control of the computer.